What is Skinoren cream?

 Skinoren is a topical cream containing Azelaic Acid, which we use to treat both acne vulgaris & rosacea.
+It's a prescription medication and can be used on your face, back and chest.

-How to use Skinoren cream
+How do I use Skinoren cream?

 Skinoren Cream should be used in accordance with your prescriber's instructions.